Clockwork-Project/Deliverables/MP2/features.md

 # Features list

-1. Player profile
+1. Player profile(icon, skill level, sports, reputation)
-2. User friend list
-4. Allow users to create "games" and look for other players
+2. Allow users to create "games" and look for other players
-5. Allow players to sign up for open games
+3. Allow players to sign up for open games
-6. Chat system
-8. Reputation system
+4. Reputation system (Attendance tracker to begin with)
+5. Chat system?